-The Law Office of Candyce M. King, P.A. has been handling real estate closings for over 19 years.
+The Law Office of King & Mannion, P.A. has been handling real estate closings for over 19 years.
 We are experienced in special issues that arise with older homes in the historic areas.
 In fact, our office is located in the heart of Riverside at 2219 Park Street, Jacksonville, FL 32204.
 We are authorized title agents for Old Republic National Title Insurance Company, one of the largest title insurance companies in the country.
 We provide our clients with the confidence of being backed by one of the best title insurance companies and the security of closing with an attorney, not just a title company.

 For Sale by Owner Assistance

 In today's real estate market, every dollar counts.
 When selling your home, you want to receive the highest amount possible and not see your proceeds diminished by high closing costs.
 Selling your home without a realtor can be tricky, but we can help you navigate the process from contract to closing.

 Please contact our office to discuss how we can help you sell your home and maximize your profits.